stanleystrawbridge/strawbridge_2026_parametric/README.md

-# Parametric quantification and comparison of cell-state transition kinetics using failure-based modeling
+# Quantification and statistical comparison of cell-state transition kinetics using a parametric failure-based model

 Code, digitized data, and analysis outputs associated with the manuscript:

-**Strawbridge SE, Fletcher AG, Smith A.**
+**Strawbridge SE and Fletcher AG**
 *Parametric quantification and comparison of cell-state transition kinetics using failure-based modeling.*

 ## Overview